 1. Use high-quality products

 You must choose the right type of mineral spirits.
-We suggest you pick only pure or genuine mineral spirits.
+You should pick only pure or genuine mineral spirits.
 When buying thinner, you must look for the labels “paint thinner” or “mineral turpentine.”

 Do not use the mineral spirits usually labeled as “odorless” and “low odor” since they do not blend well with tung oil.